-Worthington– Home to a Columbus, Ohio, institution, Graeter’s Ice Cream, was created in 1870 and uses the french pot process to make their ice cream.
+Worthington is home to a Columbus, Ohio, institution, Graeter’s Ice Cream, which was created in 1870.
+They use the French pot process to make their decadent ice cream.
 What that means, I have no idea, but their ice cream is no joke.
 Sheer deliciousness.
 My favorite flavors are classic Butter Pecan and Madagascar Bourbon Vanilla Bean, with Black Raspberry Chocolate Chip being my favorite specialty flavor.
 Graeter’s offers a factory tour at their Bethel Road location.

-Easton Town Center– Not only a shoppers dream, but the entertainment options at this complex will keep you coming back time after time.
+Not only a shoppers dream, but the entertainment options at this complex will keep you coming back time after time.
 Options include the Funny Bone Comedy Club, a 30 screen movie dine-in AMC theatre, and the fantastic unique beer choices at World of Beer.
-Grab a margarita and watch games on the tv screen at Adobe Gila’s, or have a delicious dinner with live piano entertainment at Mitchell’s Ocean Club.
-Other great dining choices include Cheesecake Factory, McCormick & Schmick’s, or the classic steakhouse menu of Smith & Wollensky.
+Grab a margarita and watch games on the TV screen at Adobe Gila’s, or have a delicious dinner with live piano entertainment at Mitchell’s Ocean Club.
+Other noteworthy dining choices include Cheesecake Factory, McCormick & Schmick’s, or the classic steakhouse menu at Smith & Wollensky.

-Shopping: Shop till you drop in this city’s megapolis of stores.
+Shop till you drop in the Columbus megapolis of boutiques and shops.
 The famous shopping/restaurant/entertainment complex, and my personal favorite on the entire East Coast, is the Easton Town Center, where you can surely find everything you are looking for, and then some.
-Offering 240 stores and tremendous shopping choices, such as American Girl, west elm, Burberry, Lacoste, and Apple, there is always something new to see.
+Offering 240 stores and tremendous shopping choices, such as American Girl, west elm, Burberry, Lacoste, and Apple, there is always something new to see at Easton Town Center.
 Anchor stores are Macy’s and the most wonderful Nordstrom Department store.
 Stock up your pantry at Trader Joe’s and buy all those storage solutions you want, but will not ever truly need, at The Container Store.
 Polaris Fashion Place is the premier indoor mall with stores such as J. Jill, a very small Sak’s Fifth Avenue, and Barnes and Noble.
-This is a very average mall in my opinion, but it does have a great restaurant, Molly Woo’s, with delicious Asian cuisine.
+This is a very average mall in my opinion, but it does have Molly Woo’s, a delicious Asian restaurant.

-Entertainment: Gambling: Columbus has moved into the casino business over the past couple of years with their addition of the Hollywood Casino near downtown.
-Zoo: The Columbus Zoo and Aquarium, in Powell, OH, is a great choice for family fun and education.
-Featuring over 9,000 animals including polar bears, elephants, gorillas, and koala bears, they also offer behind the scenes VIP tours.
-Art: Dozens of aspiring and note-worthy artists offer their galleries and paintings throughout the city, but the most concentrated area for art is the Short North district.
+Columbus has moved into the casino and gambling business over the past couple of years with their addition of the Hollywood Casino near downtown.
+The Columbus Zoo and Aquarium, in Powell, Ohio, is the perfect choice for family fun and education.
+They feature over 9,000 animals including polar bears, elephants, gorillas, and koala bears.
+Behind the scenes VIP tours are also available.
+Dozens of aspiring and note-worthy artists offer their galleries and paintings throughout the city of Columbus, but the most concentrated area for art is the Short North district.

 Tip: Try a Cameron Mitchell restaurant.
 You will not be disappointed.
-A few are: Molly Woo’s, Mitchell’s Ocean Club (my personal favorite), Cameron’s American Bistro, and Marcella’s.
-Mitchell is native to Columbus and now owns over twenty restaurants in nine states.
+A few of his best known eateries are Molly Woo’s, Mitchell’s Ocean Club (my favorite!), and Marcella’s.
+Mitchell is a native to Columbus and now owns over 20 restaurants in 9 states.

 Tip: If you have children and/or scouts, contact COSI for their Camp-In Program information.
-I took my girl scouts there years ago and we loved the camp-in.
-After checkin, we were free to peruse the museum exhibits, and simulators, all the while completing badge requirements and earning special patches.
-Late night we had a pizza and dance party, complete with DJ and disco lights, then were given designated areas for our group to sleep at.
-We saw the seven story extreme screen theater movie, as well.
+I took my girl scouts there years ago and we loved it.
+After check in, we were free to peruse the museum exhibits, and simulators, all the while completing badge requirements and earning special patches.
+We had a late night pizza and dance party, with a DJ and disco lights, then were given designated areas for sleeping.
+We also saw the 7 story extreme screen theater movie.

 FYI: Being a native West Virginia girl, I am so proud that our own Pies & Pints Pizzeria has landed a place in cool & chic Worthington.
-Their pizza’s are unique and a must try.
-My recommendations are the pork & pepper nachos (black beans, pulled pork, salsa, cheddar cheese, jalapeños, scallions, and chipotle crema) and the steak & mushroom pizza pie (grilled steak, caramelized onions, mushrooms, gorgonzola, scallions, and horseradish crema) NOM!
-Pies will even let you have half your pizza with two speciality choices.
+Their pizzas are unique and you must try them.
+Order the Pork & Pepper Nachos (black beans, pulled pork, salsa, cheddar cheese, jalapeños, scallions, and chipotle crema) and the Steak & Mushroom Pizza Pie (grilled steak, caramelized onions, mushrooms, gorgonzola, scallions, and horseradish crema) NOM!
+Pies & Pints will even let you have half your pizza between two speciality choices.

-If you are interested in Ohio travel, see my other posts:
+If you are interested in Ohio travel, see our other posts: